BarzinL/Intelligence-Density/README.md

 ## Overview

 As AI models become more complex, in order to facilitate their understanding it becomes increasingly more important to meaningfully measure their capabilities.
-Additionally, we need more systematic approaches to balance their intelligence capabilities with resource efficiency. **Intelligence Density** offers a comprehensive way to evaluate and optimize AI models, especially in contexts where both performance and resource constraints are critical.
+Notably, we require systematic approaches to balance their intelligence capabilities with resource efficiency in order to create optimally capable models. **Intelligence Density** offers a comprehensive way to evaluate and optimize AI models, especially in contexts where both performance and resource constraints are critical.

 ## Defining Intelligence Density